Err… Address the Elephant in the Room. Really?

 Validating

-Listen, everyone wants to feel safe and able to show up authentically in the workplace.
-We help organisations do that for ethnic minority people.
-So, if your organisation is ready to take the leap to becoming genuinely diverse and inclusive, then email us today to discuss our antiracism training and/or having a Diversity Audit (where we help your company discover missed opportunities to attract and retain diverse talent).
+If your organisation is ready to take the leap toward being genuinely diverse and inclusive, email us today to discuss training options or booking a Diversity Auditwhere we help you uncover missed opportunities to attract and retain diverse talent.

-Wishing you bags of success in this area regardless.
+Wishing you bags of success on this journey.

-p.s.
+P.S.
 I’m keen to discover what other taboo areas staff members are afraid of broaching.
-Tell me in the comments or send direct message.
+Tell me in the comments or send a direct message.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).